dineshkummarc/HTML5-Fileupload-with-Rails3/README.markdown

 http://www.thecssninja.com/ for pointing out how it works Chrome and great explainations of the FileReader API.

-Copyright (c) 2010 Sebastian Deutsch, released under the MIT license.
+Copyright (c) 2010 9elements, released under the MIT license.